mopidy/mopidy-alsamixer/README.rst

 Dependencies
 ============

-- A Linux system using ALSA for audio control.
+- A Linux system using ALSA for audio playback.

 - ``pyalsaaudio``.
 Bindings for using the ALSA API from Python.
 The package is available as ``python-alsaaudio`` in Debian/Ubuntu.